stevana/stateful-pbt-with-fakes/README.md

-While John was working on this idea, Koen Claessen, another member of the Functional Programing group, [stuck his head](https://youtu.be/x4BNj7mVTkw?t=289) into John’s office and asked what he was doing.
-Koen got excited as well and came back the next day with his improved version of John’s code.
-There was some things that Koen hadn’t thought about, so John iterated on his code and so it went back and forth for a week until the first implementation of property-based testing was written and not long afterwards they publised the paper [*QuickCheck: A Lightweight Tool for Random Testing of Haskell Programs*](https://www.cs.tufts.edu/~nr/cs257/archive/john-hughes/quick.pdf) (ICFP 2000).
-I think it’s worth stressing the *lightweight tool* part from the paper’s title, the complete source code for the [first version](https://github.com/Rewbert/quickcheck-v1) of the library is included in the appendix of the paper and it’s about 300 lines of code.
+While John was working on this idea, Koen Claessen, another member of the Functional Programing group, [stuck his head](https://youtu.be/x4BNj7mVTkw?t=289) into John's office and asked what he was doing.
+Koen got excited as well and came back the next day with his improved version of John's code.
+There was some things that Koen hadn't thought about, so John iterated on his code and so it went back and forth for a week until the first implementation of property-based testing was written and not long afterwards they publised the paper [*QuickCheck: A Lightweight Tool for Random Testing of Haskell Programs*](https://www.cs.tufts.edu/~nr/cs257/archive/john-hughes/quick.pdf) (ICFP 2000).
+I think it's worth stressing the *lightweight tool* part from the paper's title, the complete source code for the [first version](https://github.com/Rewbert/quickcheck-v1) of the library is included in the appendix of the paper and it's about 300 lines of code.

-Haskell and dependently typed programming languages, like Agda, are pure functional programming languages, meaning that it’s possible at the type-level to distinguish whether a function has side-effects or not.
+Haskell and dependently typed programming languages, like Agda, are pure functional programming languages, meaning that it's possible at the type-level to distinguish whether a function has side-effects or not.
 Proofs about functions in Agda, and similar languages, are almost always only dealing with pure functions.
 Probably as a result of this, the